-A new report by the Department of Homeland Security’s Office of Inspector General covers the failure of officials to notify employees confronted with secrecy pacts of their rights under whistleblower protection law.
+A by the Department of Homeland Security’s Office of Inspector General covers the failure of officials to notify employees confronted with secrecy pacts of their rights under whistleblower protection law.

 But the inspector general didn’t explore a more fundamental point: Do secrecy agreements, in personnel settlements for example, have an appropriate role in government if confidential information is not involved?

 If there’s a good reason for the pacts, DHS won’t say what it is.

 The report says the Whistleblower Protection Enhancement Act of 2012 (WPEA) requires “that Federal agencies’ non-disclosure policies, forms, and agreements include a specific statement on individuals’ obligations and rights concerning disclosure of evidence of fraud, waste, or abuse to permissible recipients.”
 Those recipients include the inspector general and Congress.

 Yet many DHS forms and agreements contain provisions that could discourage whistleblowers from reporting abuse, because the required statement was not included.
 The inspector general found just 25 of 88 settlement agreements included the required statement about employee rights.

 Omitting it “could lead to confusion about what information may be disclosed, which could deter reporting of fraud, waste, or abuse and impede the work of the DHS OIG,” the report said.
 “In addition, omitting the WPEA statement runs counter to fostering an open and transparent environment that welcomes disclosures and protects whistleblowers.”
 Homeland Security told the inspector general that forms without the required statement will be “updated in the near future.”